damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/3. Design/Functional model/README.md

 <a href="https://app.diagrams.net/#Hamerezoji1362%2Fdrawio-github%2Fmaster%2FFunctional%20tree.drawio" target="_blank">Edit As New</a> | <a href="https://app.diagrams.net/#Hamerezoji1362%2Fdrawio-github%2Fmaster%2FFunctional%20tree%20of%20XYZ%20cargo%20ADD-ONS.png">Edit in diagrams.net</a>

-You can use this template on GitHub to define the fuctional tree of your project/product.

 ### **2. Functional graph**

 - **Definition:** *The functional graph is a multi-level logical articulation of technical functions.*